 - School Counselor Roles and Responsibilities

 - How to Become a School Counselor

-Are you interested in becoming a school counselor for an elementary, middle or high school?
-Well, school counselor are one of the most important members of the educational team, and are essential to the academic and emotional success of many students.
-With this guide you will learn what a school counselor is, the different types of school counseling degrees and careers that can be obtained, the roles and responsibilities that they take on, as well as tips on how to become a school counselor.
+Are you interested in becoming a school counselor for an elementary, middle, or high school?
+Well, school counselors are one of the most important members of the educational team and are essential to the academic and emotional success of many students.
+With this guide you will learn what a school counselor is, the different types of school counseling degrees (including a master's in school counseling), the careers that can be obtained, the roles and responsibilities that they take on, as well as tips on how to become a school counselor.

 A school counselor is a key member of a student’s educational team who assists them in the areas of academic achievement as well as career and social/emotional development, with an overall goal of transforming today’s students into tomorrow’s productive and thriving adults.